tsuru/tsuru/docs/index.rst

 Using Tsuru
 +++++++++++

-Deploy you applications on Tsuru.
+Deploy your applications on tsuru.

 * :doc:`command-line installation guide </install/client>`